brother79/brother-quest-bundle/Resources/doc/mailer.rst

         mailer:
             admin_email: admin@localhost.com                # email the admin notification is sent to
             sender_email: admin@localhost.com               # sender email used
-            email_title: New guestbook entry from {name}    # (optional)
+            email_title: New quest entry from {name}    # (optional)

 Using a custom mailer class
 ---------------------------
-You can specify your custom guestbook mailer manager class by overriding the mailer class option e.g.
+You can specify your custom quest mailer manager class by overriding the mailer class option e.g.

 .. code-block:: yml